-As a large food and beverage company, we operate in a highly regulated environment with constantly evolving legal and regulatory frameworks.
-Consequently, we are subject to heightened risk of legal claims or other regulatory enforcement actions.
-Although we have implemented policies and procedures designed to ensure compliance with existing laws and regulations, there can be no assurance that our employees, contractors, or agents will not violate our policies and procedures.
+Although we have implemented policies and procedures designed to ensure compliance with existing laws and regulations, there can be no assurance that courts or regulators will agree with our interpretations or that our employees, contractors, or agents will not violate our policies and procedures.
 Moreover, a failure to maintain effective control processes could lead to violations, unintentional or otherwise, of laws and regulations.
 Legal claims or regulatory enforcement actions arising out of our failure or alleged failure to comply with applicable laws and regulations could subject us to civil and criminal penalties that could materially and adversely affect our product sales, reputation, financial condition, and operating results.
 In addition, the costs and other effects of defending potential and pending litigation and administrative actions against us may be difficult to determine and could adversely affect our financial condition and operating results.